 - 4 oz can chopped green chilis

-- 1 1/2 lbs chicken tenders (chopped thin, into small pieces or strips)
+- 1 1/2 lbs boneless & skinless chicken thighs, chopped into small pieces or thin strips

 - cooking spray

 - 6-8 medium sized (~8") whole wheat tortillas

 - 2.25 oz can black olives

 - 1 bunch cilantro leaves, de-stemmed, for garnish